abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 I have been postponing my foray into blogging for some time now.
 Well, this holiday season I decided to present myself with the gift of blogging.
-I had done a bit of blogging using [DokuWiki](https://www.dokuwiki.org/) back when I was at IIT Madras, but my site was hacked due to my neglience of the security settings.
+I had done a bit of blogging using [DokuWiki](https://www.dokuwiki.org/) back when I was at IIT Madras, but my site was hacked due to my negligence of the security settings.
 To make things simple, I am choosing a static website for blogging this time.
 I will stick with [Pelican](https://blog.getpelican.com/) due to my comfort level with Python.

 On reading about Pelican, I discovered that the norm appears to be to replace the customary "Hello World" post with a post on how one sets up the blog using Pelican.
-The journey on understanding Pelican definitely is not straight-forward as one would like to hope for.
+The journey of understanding Pelican definitely is not straight-forward as one would like to hope for.
-However, among the numerous posts I read on the internet, I would like to especially thank the "Hello World" posts from Mr. Hartley's [blog](http://beneathdata.com/how-to/how-i-built-this-website), Mr. Vincent's [blog](http://algorithmshop.com/20131212-starting-a-blog.html/), and Mr.
+However, among the numerous posts, I read on the internet, I would like to especially thank the "Hello World" posts from Mr. Hartley's [blog](http://beneathdata.com/how-to/how-i-built-this-website), Mr. Vincent's [blog](http://algorithmshop.com/20131212-starting-a-blog.html/), and Mr.